syszelj9/MinkerP/readme.md

 _____________
 Starting out
 -------------
-1. Once you have built the package, simply do `./player <name of the directory where the music is stored>` The player will immediately start playing the first song.
+1. Once you have built the package, simply do `minkerp <path of music directory>` The player will immediately start playing the first song.

 _____________________